 We collect customer/volunteer information on an application form through our website pages of which is then transferred to the SalesForce system.

-The storing and collection of the customer/volunteer data is depended on the project in which they (the customer/volunteer) apply for.
+The storing and collection of the customer/volunteer data is dependent on the project in which they (the customer/volunteer) apply for.

 Although we use appropriate security measures once we have received your personal information, the transmission of information over the internet is never completely secure.
 We do our best to protect personal information, but we cannot guarantee the security of information transmitted to our website, so any transmission is at the user’s own risk.
 However, any payment card details (such as credit or debit cards) we receive on our website are passed securely to our payment processing provider according to the